bobbysciacchitano/react-from-scratch/README.md

 #### So what's going on here?

 All React components are either a function or a class (we'll look at this in-depth later).

-We're importing React to the project to tell the transpiler that it needs to translate the JSX syntax into something else. `export default` means our function component is the only thing we're exposing to the world.

-Alternatively, if you want to export multiple components you can use `export const App` and then `import { App } from './App';` instead.
-I tend to find one module per file is a bit easier to manage.
+Basically we're exporting a function that returns some HTML. - A super basic almost kernel-like component.

 #### Now can we talk about HTML in JS?